The lifespan of English Bulldogs: Bulldog’s Life Expectancy

 The reason for this is because of their anatomy and health issues related to them and many other reasons.

-Factors that affects the Lifespan of English Bulldogs
+Factors that affect the Lifespan of English Bulldogs

 What affects the lifespan of English Bulldogs the most is their breeding and health conditions.

-Health Issues that affects how long an English Bulldog can Live
+Health Issues that affect how long an English Bulldog can Live

 One of the most important factors in knowing about the lifespan of English Bulldogs is their health conditions.

-The ‘short’ lifespan of every English Bulldog is largely caused by health problems which are related to their heart and respiratory system.
+The ‘short’ lifespan of every English Bulldog is largely caused by health problems that are related to their heart and respiratory system.

 Let’s take a look at how the life expectancy of English Bulldogs can be affected by their health conditions as well as some health issues that can shorten their life expectancy.

 The short lifespan of English Bulldogs is caused mainly by their difficulty in breathing.
-Majority of their breathing problems are caused by their squished muzzle and small face.
+The majority of their breathing problems are caused by their squished muzzle and small face.

-Due to their pinched nostrils, they are unable to breathe in adequate amount of air and also wheeze due to their narrow trachea.
+Due to their pinched nostrils, they are unable to breathe an adequate amount of air and also wheeze due to their narrow trachea.

-Therefore, it is very crucial to keep your English Bulldogs indoor especially during hot temperature and also monitor their temperature.
+Therefore, it is very crucial to keep your English Bulldogs indoors especially during hot temperatures, and also monitor their temperature.